 This is a drug testing designated position under the Department of the Interior’s Drug Free Workplace Program.
 An applicant tentatively selected for this position will be required to submit to and pass a urinalysis screen for illegal drug use.
 An applicant appointed to this position is subject to random testing for illegal drug use for the remainder of his/her law enforcement career.

 An applicant tentatively selected for this position will be required to complete and receive a favorably adjudicated background investigation clearable for access to Top Secret classified information prior to his/her appointment, unless the requirement is waived pursuant to 446 DM 2.3.

-An applicant appointed to this position must successfully complete the Criminal Investigator Training Program at the FLETC or an approved equivalent training program, and must successfully complete 40-hours of law enforcement in-service training annually thereafter.
+An applicant appointed to this position must successfully complete or have previously completed the Land Management Police Training Program (Rangers), Criminal Investigator Training Program (Criminal Investigators) at the FLETC or an approved equivalent training program, and must successfully complete 40-hours of law enforcement in-service training annually thereafter.

 An applicant appointed to this position must file an annual Financial Disclosure Statement, OGE Form 450 OR 450-A as required by 43 CFR 20.735, Subchapter B; and he/she cannot own financial interests that conflict, or appear to conflict with official duties.